By Patricia McBroom

 The key to this claim is an enlarged levee that has such a thick landside shoulder that it looks almost flat from the field.
 It’s crest is very wide – 50 feet compared to 16 feet now on some levees – and it has three feet of freeboard on the waterside at the high water mark of a 100-year flood.
 It's wide crest means that it can easily be built higher to accommodate sea level rise.
 On most days, the proposed levee would stand 10-15 feet above the water.
 It’s landside berm would extend for some 140 feet from the crest.

-Design of proposed earthquake resistant levee for Webb Tract, by Hultgren-Tillis Engineers, similar to that
+Design of proposed earthquake resistant levee for Webb Tract, by Hultgren-Tillis Engineers, similar to that proposed by Robert Pyke, in the Economic Sustainability Plan for the Delta |

 “Making a levee robust enough to withstand earthquake shaking is a lot simpler than retrofitting or even seismically designing a new building or bridge,” said Pyke.
 “Basically it just takes a wider cross-section and more dirt.”